 Different Rainwater Harvesting Methods

-But most homeowners get started by simply installing a small rain barrel to catch rainwater runoff from their house, garage or shed using a rainwater gutter diverter.
+But most homeowners get started by simply adding a small rain barrel to catch runoff from their house, garage or shed using a rainwater gutter diverter.
 Learn how rain barrels work.

 Using Rainwater In The Garden

 Rainwater harvests can be used for tons of different things around the home and garden.
-But keep in mind that, unless you install a proper water filtration system, collected rainwater is not potable.
+But keep in mind that, unless you use a proper water filtration system, collected rainwater is not potable.

 Here are a few ways you can use the water straight out of rainwater storage containers…